mwamimwiza/DownloadTorrentRename/README.md

 # DownloadTorrentRename
-This shell script download multiple torrent file and rename them automatically
+This shell script download multiple torrent file, rename contents in subdirectories if available. the whole process happens automatically